An Honest Guide to Driving in Georgia: Road Conditions, Driving Culture & Car Rental Options

 Driving in Georgia with a foreign license – do you need an international Driving Permit?

-Most car rental companies do not require you to present an International Driving Permit (IDP) when renting a car in Georgia, provided your driver’s license is in Latin characters.
+Most car rental companies in Georgia do not require an International Driving Permit (IDP) if your driving licence is written in Latin characters (for example, EU, UK, US, Australian licences).

 A road sign in Georgia reads happy journey.